The Dream of Rome: Background

 The book, The Dream of Rome was preceded by a BBC television documentary.
 The documentary was a fast-paced, two-part series officially named “Boris Johnson and The Dream of Rome.”
 The documentary featured several interviews conducted by Johnson, including a personal one-on-one with King's College London professor, Charlotte Roueché.
 Following the airing of the documentary on television, the book was released by Johnson and HarperCollins shortly thereafter.

 Reception

-The overall reception of The Dream of Rome was positive.
-Toby Young of the New Statesman pronounced that, “As an introduction to the history of the Roman empire, this book is hugely stimulating.
-I read it in two sittings, completely gripped.”
-Similarly, Craig Brown of The Mail on Sunday described Johnson’s writing style in a passionate manner: “History comes alive only when written from the heart and Johnson’s is full of swashbuckling japes, bloodthirsty yells and energetic sideswipes.”
-In a 2006 issue of The Daily Telegraph, Tom Holland commented on Johnson's gift of producing invigorating writing: "Johnson has not been intimidated by dry classics masters: his style is bright, breezy, populist and pacy."
-More praise for The Dream of Rome came from Helen Macdonald of The Times: "Described with his special combination of sharp-eyed intelligence and golly-gosh exclamation…the sublime and the bizarre are richly represented in this portrayal of ancient Rome…a splendid romp through the Roman world."
+Toby Young of the New Statesman said "As an introduction to the history of the Roman empire, this book is hugely stimulating.
+I read it in two sittings, completely gripped."
+Craig Brown of The Mail on Sunday said "History comes alive only when written from the heart and Johnson’s is full of swashbuckling japes, bloodthirsty yells and energetic sideswipes."
+In a 2006 issue of The Daily Telegraph, Tom Holland said "Johnson has not been intimidated by dry classics masters: his style is bright, breezy, populist and pacy."
+Helen Macdonald of The Times said "Described with his special combination of sharp-eyed intelligence and golly-gosh exclamation…the sublime and the bizarre are richly represented in this portrayal of ancient Rome…a splendid romp through the Roman world."

-Recent scholars have begun connecting the book to the United Kingdom's 2020 withdrawal from the European Union.
-In hindsight, Johnson's assertive role in Brexit makes complete sense given the many complaints present within his 2006 writing of The Dream of Rome.
+Other scholars have connected the book to the United Kingdom's 2020 withdrawal from the European Union.